nobleans-playground/coding-challenge-colour-battle/readme.md

 **Important:** Premature optimization is the [root of all evil](https://m.xkcd.com/1691/).
 First ensure your bot is functioning properly before attempting optimiziation.

 ## Some Statistics
-Below is a histogram created on March 18 showing the distrubution of scores achieved by different bots (ignoring `id10plus` and `RickbrandtVanRijn`).
+Below is a histogram showing the performance of the different bots over the final 50000 games.
+The straight vertical lines on the left are a broken bot and incomplete bot.

 ![](images/histogram.png)